Rheumatoid Arthritis: Diagnosis, Treatment Information

 2. Latex test.

-The latex test is the procedure used to specifically diagnose rheumatoid arthritis.
+The latex test is the procedure used to diagnose rheumatoid arthritis specifically.
 This diagnostic process examines the blood and checks it for antibody known as the rheumatoid factor.
 Whenever there's an inflammation on the joints and its lining, the body reacts by secreting this type of antibody.
 Once the rheumatoid factor is detected in the blood, then there would be no doubt that the patient has rheumatoid arthritis.

 3. Sedimentation Rate of the blood.